Quick Links

 Instead of a full day of school followed by added hours of test prep, we can incorporate test prep into our regular homeschool day.
 Making test preparation part of your child’s high school experience will make it much easier for them to succeed.
 Public school students may have trouble finding time to prepare for the test, but for homeschoolers, it can be part of the total educational experience.

-You can include test prep in English class, replacing some of the English curriculum with test preparation books.
+You can include test prep in English class, replacing a portion of the English curriculum with test preparation books.
 The most homeschool-friendly way to do this is to give one short, timed section of the test about three days a week.
 It can replace your language arts workbooks or writing on days you assign test prep.
-This can reduce the work load because you aren't adding more test prep, but are replacing some work with test prep.
+This can reduce the workload because you are not adding more test prep but are replacing some work with test prep.

 You could put test prep on the transcript as a stand-alone course.
 When your child is working hard on studying for the SAT or ACT, you may be accumulating enough hours to make this a class.
 Give credit for work done and put it on the transcript as a class called "Study Skills" or "College Study Skills."
-If your child racks up about 75 hours, then it’s a half credit.
-I usually put classes like this in the elective section of the transcript.
-It's always important to write course descriptions, and this class is no exception.
+If your child racks up about 75 hours, then it is half of a credit.
+Put classes like this in the elective section of the transcript.
+It is always important to write course descriptions, and this class is no exception.

 6. You can invest time in earning scholarships and make college affordable